protocol/w3dt-sudo/projects/filjs-audit/README.md

 A wrapper class for bignumber.js to represent an amount of FIL which may be larger than `Number.MAX_SAFE_INTEGER` (2^53 - 1).
 Provides conversion from attoFIL to picoFIL to FIL, and a Currency Conversion api which uses a remote service to provide the exchange rate.

+Dealing with FIL numbers and their various fractional forms is a very common operation for dealing with Filecoin so this library, or some incarnation of the basic concepts, has potential to be critical ot the JavaScript Filecoin ecosystem.

 ###### Recommendations

+***(POSSIBLE PROJECT)***

 - Review and potentially replace with a lighter / more ergonimic alternative.
 - We should explore the ideal API for this representing FIL amounts.